QwertyTheCoder/Minecraft-Bedrock-Crack/README.md

 7.It Will began installing you have to wait

 8.After Completion You Can Now launch MCBE from MCLauncher.exe By clicking on "Play minecraft"

+####Detailed and Imaged Steps Later, Sorry but i am a student i have other work also